Major Appliance and Refrigeration Technician

-The Major Appliance and Refrigeration Repair Program provides knowledge and skills that will produce the highest quality training for the current and future needs of the Major Appliance and Refrigeration Industry.
+The Major Appliance and Refrigeration Technician Program is dedicated to providing knowledge and skills that will produce the highest quality training for the current and future needs of the Major Appliance and Refrigeration Industry.

-In addition, the Major Appliance and Refrigeration Technology Program has two very unique training programs.
-The Robert Morgan Educational Center is a factory authorized Whirlpool Corporation Southeast Regional Training Center that trains students on refrigeration, laundry, cooking, cleanup, specialty, basic electricity, and customer service skills.
-Training includes hands-on, tear-down and diagnostic techniques.
+In addition, the Major Appliance and Refrigeration Technician Program has a very unique training program.
+Robert Morgan Educational Center and Technical College is a factory authorized Whirlpool Corporation Southeast Regional Training Center and trains students on refrigeration, laundry, cooking, cleanup, specialty, basic electricity, and customer service skills.
+Training includes hands-on, tear-down, and diagnostic techniques.
 Students are afforded up-to-date factory training as well as training on new technologies not yet on the market.

 The Course/Program also provides supplemental training for persons previously or currently employed in these occupations.

-- 16 years of age or older and not currently enrolled in another Miami-Dade County Public School
+- 16 years of age or older and not currently enrolled in any K-12 program

-The entire program is 1050 hours, but students can earn a certificate at the completion of the following OCP’s:
+The entire program is 1200 hours, but students can earn a certificate at the completion of the following OCPs:

 - Parts counter representative